-Located “up North” in Michigan, Sleeping Bear Dunes National Lakeshore and Traverse City were easily a couple of our favorite stops on our trip through the Great Lakes.
+Located “up North” in Michigan, Sleeping Bear Dunes National Lakeshore and Traverse City were easily a couple of our favorite stops on our road trip through the Great Lakes.

 It didn’t hurt that the weather was gorgeous while we were there, with plenty of sun and temps in the mid-70s, but that doesn’t negate the fact this part of the world is just plain beautiful.
 We were surrounded by rolling hills, quaint communities and plenty of opportunities to get out and explore the shores of Lake Michigan.